 (1) Collocated satellite in situ database are established and continually updated for AVHRR, MODIS, AMSR-E, and TMI, available in NRT from NAVOCEANO, U. Miami, and RSS.
 (2) Updated reports on the error characteristics for MODIS, AVHRR, GOES, TMI, and AMSR-E SSTs.
-(3) Orbital L2P and associated support files are available in NRT for AVHRR, TMI, and AMSR-E. (4) Completed initial diurnal warming model evaluations and sensitivity studies, updates to the diurnal and skin layer modules are expected by June 2006.
-(5) Blended IR/MW SST products are under development at RSS (MODIS, TMI, and AMSR-E) and NRL (AVHRR and AMSR-E).
-A blended IR SST product is under development at NOAA.
-Production of a blended global MW SSTs is on-going.
-(6) Validation of blended SSTs is underway, (7) Impact studies are expected to begin by June 2006.
+(3) Orbital and/or gridded L2P and associated support files are available in NRT for AVHRR, GOES, TMI, and AMSR-E. (4) Completed initial diurnal warming model evaluations and sensitivity studies, updates to the diurnal and skin layer modules are completed, but research continues in this area.
+(5) Blended IR/MW SST products from RSS (MODIS, TMI, and AMSR-E), NRL (AVHRR and AMSR-E), NOAA (AVHRR and GOES).
+(6) Validation of blended SSTs is underway, (7) NAVOCEANO's implementation of NCODA has been updated to assimilate additional data (AVHRR GAC, AVHRR LAC, GOES, AMSR-E, AATSR, and MSG SSTs).
+(8) Impact studies are on-going: NRL - evaluate impact of MISST SSTs on Navy Operational Global Atmospheric Prediction System (NOGAPS)